When it comes to wireless speakers, Sonos consistently lands on best-of lists for performance and reliability, including our own best speakers list.

 Sound quality

-And that’s the other big perk of the Beam: Atmos compatibility.
-Keep in mind that, unlike the Arc, which is equipped with top-firing drivers, the Beam’s main driver array focuses more on ear-level surround listening, with Atmos virtualization as a secondary consideration.
-But if you’ve been wanting a soundbar that can unpack some of the gravitas that is an Atmos-encoded movie or song, you could do worse than the Sonos Beam.
+Keep in mind that, unlike the Arc, which is equipped with top-firing drivers, the Beam’s main driver array focuses more on ear-level surround listening.
+To achieve Atmos’ signature height effects, it uses channel virtualization — an approach that sometimes yields less impressive results.
+But if the goal is to own a compact soundbar that can still deliver some of the punch of an Atmos soundtrack or song, the Sonos Beam checks that box.

 Beyond the Atmos accolades, though, the Beam sounds incredible — even without a dedicated subwoofer.
 The low end is bold but not overbearing, and the mids and highs come through sharp and clear.
-Ultimately, the total soundstage isn’t as wide as the kind of coverage you’ll get with bigger bars like the Arc, but for around $450 less, the Beam is certainly a much more cost-friendly alternative to a traditional surround system.
+Ultimately, the total soundstage isn’t as wide as the kind of coverage you’ll get with bigger bars like the Arc Ultra, but for around $500 less, the Beam is certainly a much more cost-friendly alternative to a traditional surround system.

 So how exactly does the Sonos Ray stack up against the Beam?
 Well, as the lack of passive radiators, fewer drivers, and fewer amplifiers may suggest, the Ray is the softer-hitting soundbar of the two.
 In fact, price-wise, the Ray really belongs more in an entry-level soundbar category rather than the mid-sized tier of the Beam.

-Sure, the Ray is smaller, but while it’s only outfitted with a digital optical connection (which removes any chance of hi-res playback or Atmos), it’s not a weak soundbar.
-Thanks in part to the flared ends of the front grille, the Ray is able to create a much bigger soundstage than looks would lead one to believe.
+Sure, the Ray is smaller, but while it’s only outfitted with a digital optical connection, it’s not a weak soundbar.
+Like all Sonos speakers, the Ray produces sound that is far larger and more immersive than its size and price suggest.
 And while bass, mids, and treble are all a bit reduced when compared to the Beam, the Ray’s sound is still rock-solid and on-par with something like Sonos’ One lineup.

 When buying a Sonos product, you’re also investing in a world of expansion options.
 Whether you want to add additional speakers to a second room or want to group two speakers and a subwoofer with your Beam or Ray to create a full surround system, how you choose to add components is entirely up to you.